 The wars led directly to the reduction of the German, Austro-Hungarian, Ottoman, Italian, and Japanese Empires to their homelands.
 Many outlying regions of these empires were nationalized.
 Others were placed under the protection of Allied powers.

 After WWII, even the surviving empires steadily unraveled.
 Decolonization began in Asia.
 As Japan had taken hold of European / American territories, it had severed former colonial ties.
 Most residents of such regions (the Philippines, Indonesia, etc) were Asian natives, not white immigrants.
 After liberation from Japan, it was natural for them to seek their own independence.
 10 Other colonies were then inspired to autonomy, especially in light of international declarations urging national sovereignty.
-11 For Britain and France, the costs and complications of holding on to overseas colonies continually increased.
-Africa especially saw rapid decolonization and the establishment of new self-determined nations.
+11 For Britain and France, holding onto overseas colonies became increasingly expensive and complicated.
+Africa saw especially rapid decolonization and the establishment of new sovereign nations.

-Measures were taken after both wars to promote free trade, a shift in philosophy from national competition to international cooperation.
+In response to the world wars, there has been a major shift in emphasis from national competition to international cooperation with a federal structure.
 The European Union started with the simple idea of combining Germany and France’s steel and coal industries.
-By the 1970s, western national economies were extremely interdependent.
+By the 1970s, western national economies were irrevocably interdependent.
+These countries can’t fight each other anymore without hurting themselves.
 Greater ease of travel and communications also made foreign nations less mysterious and frightening, an important factor in Pax Republica.

 Just as important as international law is the spirit of globalism – the concern for the well-being of the whole world beyond any particular country.
-It is difficult for people to think globally, but its value is gradually becoming more recognized.
-15
+It is difficult for people to think globally, but we are gradually recognizing the value of acting as a united species.
+17

 - Treaty of Versailles photograph by Helen Johns Kirtland and Lucian Swift Kirtland (1919) / Public domain, https://commons.wikimedia.org/wiki/File:Treaty_of_Versailles_Signing,_Hall_of_Mirrors.jpg (accessed and saved 1/24/16, archived 5/23/20). ↩